CiscoDevNet/intersight-powershell/docs/Set-IntersightStorageStoragePolicy.md

 ```

 ### -UnusedDisksState
-State to which disks, not used in this policy, are to be moved.
-NoChange will not change the drive state.\n* `NoChange` - Drive state will not be modified by Storage Policy.\n* `UnconfiguredGood` - Unconfigured good state -ready to be added in a RAID group.\n* `Jbod` - JBOD state where the disks start showing up to Host OS.
+State to which drives, not used in this policy, are to be moved.
+NoChange will not change the drive state.
+No Change must be selected if Default Drive State is set to JBOD or RAID0.\n* `NoChange` - Drive state will not be modified by Storage Policy.\n* `UnconfiguredGood` - Unconfigured good state -ready to be added in a RAID group.\n* `Jbod` - JBOD state where the disks start showing up to Host OS.

 ```yaml
 Type: StorageStoragePolicy.UnusedDisksStateEnum